 1 tsp vanilla extract

-- Preheat oven to 350 degrees F. Line 3 9×5 in round cake pans with parchment paper, then lightly grease.
+- Preheat oven to 350 degrees F. Line 2 9-inch round cake pans (or 3 6-inch pans) with parchment paper, then lightly grease.

-- In a separate bowl, whisk together oil, eggs, sour cream, buttermilk, and vanilla.
-Pour this into dry ingredients until just combined.
-Slowly stir in hot coffee (or water).
-With a hand mixer, beat together until well combined.
+- In the bowl of a stand mixer, mix oil, eggs, sour cream, buttermilk, and vanilla until combined.
+Add the Pour this into dry ingredients until just combined and with the mixer still on low, slowly add the hot coffee (or water).
+Continue mixing until well combined.

-- Equally divide batter into each pan.
-Bake for about 20-22 minutes.
+- Equally, divide the batter into each pan.
+Bake for about 25 minutes.

-- Remove cakes from oven and cool on a wire rack.
-Allow to cool completely.
+- Remove from oven and cool in the pan for about 10 minutes; remove from pan and transfer to a wire rack to cool completely.

 - Coconut Frosting